Kgratton6/Poly-Games/README.md

 ## Creation

-The purpose of this project is to dive deeper into full-stack development and web development on my own.
-It offers an opportunity to learn and implement new technologies and practices that are not typically covered in a formal educational setting.
-Through this project, I aim to enhance my skills in both front-end and back-end development.
+The purpose of this project is to delve deeper into full-stack and web development independently, offering an opportunity to learn and implement new technologies and practices not typically covered in educational settings.

 ## 🌟 Features